I'm Curvy and Live for Baggy Jeans—15 Pairs I Swear By

 I own the low-rise version of these (which I also love), but I'm too devoted to high-waisted jeans to say no to this pair.
 I especially love to style them with heels for a casual night out.

-If you have a bigger budget, might I suggest this pair from AG?
+Might I suggest this pair from Free People?
 They feel quite luxe and substantial, which is good news if you've ever ended up with worn-out holes in the thighs of your jeans (like me!).
-In terms of sizing, it's a super-wide leg, so the fit is more like palazzo pants than, say, '90s jeans, but the overall look is still stylishly baggy.
+In terms of fit, they have more of a straight-leg design, but the overall look is still stylishly baggy.

 Urban Outfitters has been on the baggy-jeans trend for years (before most brands), so naturally, its selection is pretty robust.
 BDG heavily plays into Gen Z tastes, which means the silhouettes are a little more exaggerated and oversize than what you'd find elsewhere.
 I love playing with extreme silhouettes, so consider me a fan.